KimHeonjae/LGSI-peter/README.md

       - Download link: https://github.com/adafruit/DHT-sensor-library

 --------
-## how to connect sensors to Arduino Board
+## How to connect sensors to Arduino Board
+- Sensor Power: 5V
+- Sensor Data pin: Analog pin
+  - pH Sensor: A2, A6
+  - Turbidity Sensor: A3, A7
-- Water level Sensor: A0, A4 (analog pin)
+  - Water level Sensor: A0, A4
-- Temperature and Humidity Sensor: A1, A5 (analog pin)
+  - Temperature and Humidity Sensor: A1, A5
-- pH Sensor: A2, A6 (analog pin)
-- Turbidity Sensor: A3, A7 (analog pin)
 ---------

 ## Key features